 - ISO 27001 certification: Validation that the provider adheres to international best practices for the protection of information, and that your processes are in compliance.

 As we’ve seen, even the most secure organizations are vulnerable to breaches.
-To ensure our customers are safe, FuseForward has made access management a key pillar of our design.
+To ensure our customers are safe, FuseForward built FuseSecure: a comprehensive, multi-layered approach to security that has made access management a key pillar of its design.
 We incorporate the features above in every cloud environment we deliver.